Guns and Horses: Music video

 The music video for "Guns and Horses" was directed by Petro and filmed at Griffith Park in Los Angeles in March 2010.
 It was shot by director of photography Adam Frisch FSF.
 It premiered on YouTube on 12 April 2010.
 The video shows Goulding walking around a forest finding male and female soldiers, and horses.
 As it gets to the chorus the soldiers become her backing dancers.
 In each verse, Goulding keeps on walking through the forest, and on the last verse, she finds some flowers.
 At the end of the music video, Goulding turns the camera around revealing the production of the shoot.

 In the video, the female soldiers are wearing white leotards in the style of soldiers, and the male soldiers wear the same, but without leotards.
 Goulding is wearing a checkered shirt and leggings.

 Track listings

 Credits and personnel

-Credits adapted from the liner notes of Lights.
+Credits were adapted from the liner notes of Lights.